 DALL SHEEP HUNTS

-Alaska’s dall sheep are found ranging in areas of open alpine ridges, meadows, and steep slopes with extremely rugged “escape terrain”.
+Alaska’s Dall sheep are found ranging in areas of open alpine ridges, meadows, and steep slopes with extremely rugged “escape terrain”.
 They are high country animals and are one of the greatest trophy animals.
 The hunt, while not easy, will provide rewards and satisfaction to last a lifetime.
 This long time outfitter has for many years guided hunters successfully to good rams.
 If you are 20 lbs. or more overweight; or a heavy smoker; if you have bad legs, feet or knees; if you cannot day after day climb and descend thousands of feet in elevation in the Alaska Range – this is not your hunt.
 You should be able to climb and descend every day, rough and steep mountain terrain of 2,000 to 6,000 ft. in elevation, while carrying a 35 lb. pack and your rifle.
-Here is what he said to us about his 2010 results:

 Here is what client had to say about his successful Dall sheep hunt: